On Thin Ice:

 The writers sidelined grim accounts of accidents on the ice in favour of breathless and whimsical prose.
 So in 1871 The Graphic described the nighttime skaters on the Serpentine rather beautifully, albeit with a tinge of disdain for an activity that encouraged uninhibited and raucous behaviour:

 The friendly gloom of night, aided by the glow of the torches, eliminates every evidence of vulgarity; the swift-gliding skater twisting gracefully, flambeau in hand, seems to the eye of fancy some gigantic fire-fly; while the professional skate-fasteners, as they creep about the ice, with lanterns at their waists and cane-bottomed chairs in their hands, take the resemblance of humble and unobtrusive glow-worms.

-As it evolves the scene is a glorious ensemble in which the sight of the skaters gyrating and tumbling combines with the cries of the snack-sellers, and the clatter of the sticks of hockey-players, and the music of the buskers playing concertinas or cornets.
+The evolving scene is a glorious ensemble, the sight of the skaters gyrating and tumbling combining with the cries of the snack-sellers, the clatter of the sticks of hockey-players and the music of the buskers playing concertinas or cornets.

 One wonders what the stalwarts of the Royal Humane Society made of it all.
 They were certainly kept busy, and some of the injured parties who were brought to the receiving house had taken fireworks full in the face.
-Poor William Morris of Charlwood Street in Pimlico took a direct hit to the eye, and, as the Morning Chronicle noted with ill-concealed indignation, Corporal Robert Shields, a celebrated recipient of the Victoria Cross,
+Poor William Morris of Charlwood Street in Pimlico took a direct hit to the eye, and, as The Morning Chronicle noted with ill-concealed indignation, Corporal Robert Shields, celebrated recipient of the Victoria Cross and royal park keeper,

 who had passed through the whole of the Russian war without receiving a scratch, although he performed such feats of daring, was much injured by one of the stray fireworks as he was passing along the bank.